-FBISD Robo game is a head‐to‐head challenge where two teams compete separately on identical competition areas.
+The FBISD Robotics Competition is a robo challenge where campus teams compete separately on identical competition areas.
 Teams work to complete their tasks as efficiently and effectively as possible.
 The robot is the cornerstone of the competition.
 Teams are given the game rules and contest mat and materials in advance.
-Teams design, prototype, build, program, and test their robots prior to the competition date.
-With these built and programmed robots, teams compete against one another virtually in February.
-The top teams will compete head‐to‐head on‐ site at the STEM Showcase.
+Teams design, build a prototype, program, and test their robots prior to the competition date.
+Teams compete virtually in February using the completed robots.
+If necessary, the top teams complete a second round of competition to decide on a champion.
 All robots must be built and programmed by students with sponsors or mentors serving only as advisors.

-This years Robo game is around the theme of "Life Reimagined with Robotics."
-In this competition, students need to consider how their life will change as robots become more and more common place in our lives.
-The mat represents their house and areas of the mat are rooms such as a bedroom, kitchen, and garage.
+The theme for 2021 is "Life Reimagined with Robotics."
+Students will explore how robots can be used in everday life.
+The competition mat represents their house and areas of the mat are rooms such as a bedroom, kitchen, and garage.
 Obstacles will be placed on the mat that represent people, pets, and other items that would be found in a house.

 Video Game or Animation